 The Community Impact Fund sits at the heart of the Foundation.
 Built by small and large donations, it is designed to have maximum flexibility in order to respond to changing community needs.
-The Board of Directors decide on community needs and grants appropriately.
+The Board of Directors, guided by the Vital Conversations Report, decide on community needs and grants appropriately.

 The Foundation Grants Committee will consider applications for Community Impact Grants in two stages: